xiaoyeli/superlu_dist/DOC/UG_superlu/ug_part1.md

-    -   `LargeDiag_MC64`: use a serial, weighted bipartite matching algorithm implemented in MC64 to permute the rows to make the diagonal large relative to the off-diagonal {cite}`duffkoster01`.
+    -   `LargeDiag_MC64`: use a serial, weighted bipartite matching algorithm implemented in MC64 to permute the rows to make the diagonal large relative to the off-diagonal [@duffkoster01].

-    -   `LargeDiag_AWPM`: use a parallel, approximate weighted bipartite matching algorithm implemented in CombBLAS to permute the rows to make the diagonal large relative to the off-diagonal {cite}`hwpm`.
+    -   `LargeDiag_AWPM`: use a parallel, approximate weighted bipartite matching algorithm implemented in CombBLAS to permute the rows to make the diagonal large relative to the off-diagonal [@awpm].

     -   `MY_PERMR`: use the permutation given by the user